 - Sample Verdicts and Settlements in These Cases

-Everyone agrees prompt diagnosis of CES critical.
+Everyone agrees that prompt diagnosis of CES critical.
 The data clearly shows that in most CES cases, the most prudent path is decompressive surgery within 48 hours.
-But the evidence also seems clear that there is additional benefit of performing the procedure within 24 hours.
+But the evidence also seems clear that there is an additional benefit of performing the procedure within 24 hours.

 Often, cauda equina syndrome is missed by those health care providers who should be able to catch it: nurses, therapist, primary care doctors, and, to a lesser extent, ER physicians.
-There are also cauda equina malpractice cases against radiologist who misread the MRI.
+There are also cauda equina malpractice cases against a radiologist who misread the MRI.